srirangav/displayutil/README.txt

     Accessing the current darkmode setting and/or enabling/disabling darkmode is available on MacOS X 10.14 and newer.

+    Accessing the current truetone setting and/or enabling/disabling truetone is available on MacOS X 11.x and newer (M1).

 Known Bugs and Issues:

     Sometimes there is a delay in turning darkmode on or off and/or